emmajanedrews/base-template/_posts/2018-03-01-who-is-better-off-in-todays-market-buyers-or-sellers.md

 {% include youtube.html %}

-<center><em>As has been the case for a while now, our market is currently experiencing high demand and very low supply.
+<center><em>Our market is currently experiencing high demand and very low supply.
 Today, I&rsquo;ll be going over how buyers and sellers can navigate these market conditions.</em></center>

 <center>&nbsp;</center>